 If such is the situation, then you can calculate the income that is taxable under capital gains by considering the indexed acquisition cost and indexed improvement cost.
 You can consider the latter as a deduction.

-The fourth proviso states that the second proviso will not be applicable even if long-term capital gains are a result of the sale/transfer of debentures and bonds in the following cases:
+The fourth proviso states that the second proviso will not be applicable even if long-term capital gains arising from the sale/transfer of a long-term capital asset, being a debentures and bonds other than the below:

 The fifth proviso will apply to non-resident assessees.
 Suppose the Indian Rupee appreciates and rises with respect to a foreign currency, and as a result, you earn capital gains with respect to rupee-denominated bonds.
 As a taxpayer, you can ignore all of these capital gains when you calculate the value of consideration.

-This proviso under Section 48 will be applicable if the transfer of debentures and shares mentioned in Section 47(iii) of ITA takes place as a ‘gift’.
-If you’re a taxpayer, you can consider the market value of these assets on the date of transfer as their full consideration value.
+This proviso under Section 48 will be applicable if the transfer of debentures or warrants and shares mentioned in Section 47(iii) of ITA takes place as a ‘gift’ or an irrevocable trust.
+In such cases you can consider the market value of these assets on the date of transfer as their full consideration value.

 You cannot claim deductions under Section 48 of the ITA when calculating income taxable as capital gains when STT (Securities Transaction Tax) is applicable to any transaction.